guinetn/browserLocalHomepage/assets/books/finance/terms/b.md

 ## Bonds
 see obligation

+A debt security, under which the issuer owes the holders a debt and, depending on the terms of the bond, is obliged to pay them interest (the coupon) and / or to repay the principal at a later date, termed the maturity.

+## Bond Duration
+It is the sensitivity of the bond price to the changes to the bond yield.
+In mathematics, this is the first derivative of the bond price with respect to the yield.

+## Bond Yield
+The break even rate to price the bond future cash flow versus it price today.

 ## Broker
-An individual, or firm, that acts as an intermediary, putting together buyers and sellers usually for a fee or commission. ln contrast, a ´dealers´ commits capital and takes one side of a position, hoping to earn a spread (profit) by closing out the position in a subsequent trade With another party.
+An individual, or firm, that acts as an intermediary, putting together buyers and sellers usually for a fee or commission. ln contrast, a ´dealers´ commits capital and takes one side of a position, hoping to earn a spread (profit) by closing out the position in a subsequent trade
+With another party.

+An individual who is paid a commission for executing customer orders.
+Either a floor broker who executes orders on the floor of the exchange, or an upstairs broker who handles retail customers and their orders.
+Also, person who acts as an intermediary between a buyer and seller, usually charging a commission.
+A "broker" who specializes in stocks, bonds, commodities, or options acts as an agent and must be registered with the exchange where the securities are traded.
+Antithesis of dealer.

 ## Buba
 Bundesbank, Central Bank of Germany